indigo-dc/oidc-agent/gitbook/provider.md

   configuration with ```oidc-add```.

 ### Advanced options
-To get an inital access token please contact [Matthias Bonn](mailto:matthias.bonn@kit.edu).
+To get an inital access token please contact the [provider](https://www.scc.kit.edu/dienste/openid-connect.php).
 The token can then be used as authorization through the ```--at``` option.

 ## A provider not listed